 One particularly strong fencing material the company offers is the steel hex web, which is made to prevent rodents from chewing holes in the material.
 It also works well for areas with heavy deer pressure.

-“A lot of our guys who grow plants for resell use steel hex,” Havrilla said.
+“A lot of our guys who grow plants for resell use steel hex,” Havrilla says.
 “The hexagonal design also helps reduce visibility even more.”

-For those who have larger problems than deer – namely elk – DeerBusters has recently introduced a new fencing product designed to keep them away as well.
+For those who have larger problems than deer – namely elk – DeerBusters has also has fencing product designed to keep them away as well.